jbcodeforce/aws-studies/docs/infra/route53.md

 # [Route 53](https://aws.amazon.com/route53/features/)

-A highly available, scalable, fully manager, and authoritative (we can update DNS records) DNS.
+A highly available, scalable, fully managed, and authoritative (we can update DNS records) DNS.
 It is also a Domain Registra.
-A lot of routing types to respond to DNS query by taking into account % of traffic, latency, healthchecks...
+Supports a lot of routing types to respond to DNS query by taking into account % of traffic, latency, healthchecks...

 It uses the concept of `hosted zone` which is a "container" that holds information about how you want to route traffic for a domain or subdomain.
 The zone can be public (internet facing) or private (inside VPC).
 Need a DNS domain.